openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 ### Steps to perform user stories
 - User has to set the value of IsBlockDeviceExpanded to true in corresponding CStorPoolInstanceBlockDevice.
+- Once the operation is completed user can unset the value of ISBlockDeviceExpanded[How users can identify operation is succeeded?
+User can know it via events (or) Increased capacity in CStorPoolInstanceBlockDevice].
+  NOTE: Leaving IsBlockDeviceExpanded can be left set it will not cause any extra network calls.

 #### Pool Expansion Steps: